jefc1111/escape-game/README.md

 # escape-game
 A mystery / room escape game

-A collaborative project as an exercise in a small group of adults and children learning Python together.
+A collaborative project for a small group of adults and children learning Python together.

 To get up and running I did;